 Street deployment.
 In a crowded city location, you need to be in and out of the location quickly.
 That means simpler installations.
 You also need to account for obstructions, such as buildings, which limit visibility between near ground-level sites and microcell sites.
 For this situation, you need to implement non-line-of-sight (NLOS) backhaul capabilities.
 And finally, you also need to deal with the bureaucratic hassles of time-limited parking permits, as well as other authorizations.

 Multiple scenarios.
 In a dense urban environment, deployments aren’t “one size fits all.”
-They differ according to needs: Lower-capacity links requires point-to-multipoint, street level to rooftop sites.
-Short-distance links requires deploying a chain of street-level sites.
+They differ according to needs: Lower-capacity links require point-to-multipoint, street level to rooftop sites.
+Short-distance links require deploying a chain of street-level sites.
 Longer links with less capacity suits remote, isolated sites.
-Other deployments may require high capacity aggregation links.
+Other deployments may require high-capacity aggregation links.

 Large-scale network planning and implementation.
-These types of environments complicate efforts at effective planning for high-capacity networks, and take up a lot of time and money.
-They also require adopting different, perhaps less familiar, deployment methodology, switching from link-by-link commissioning to multiple sites installation, each requiring backhauling to one, central location.
+These types of environments complicate efforts at effective planning for high-capacity networks and take up a lot of time and money.
+They also require adopting a different, perhaps less familiar, deployment methodology, switching from link-by-link commissioning to multiple site installations, each requiring backhauling to one central location.